Ultragreen/thot/README.md

 Thot generate :
    "Hello Romain GEORGES your nickname is : Ruydiaz !"

+This usecase use filters, see it in the following chapter.
+**Note** : Your could monkey patch String or use Refinment for implementing our own filters.

+### Thot templating Language (TTL) reference

+- Token cloud be construct with {{TOKEN}} or %%TOKEN%%.
-Thot actually supports String to String piped filters :
+- Token must include filtering methods : Thot actually supports String to String piped filters
+  - Filters don't support parameters
-- filters must be stacked seperated by '.'
+  - Filters must be stacked seperated by '.'
-- filters must be in lowercase
+  - Filters must be in lowercase
-- filters must be String instance methods returning a String (Modifier)
+  - Filters must be String instance methods returning a String (Modifier)

-Note : Your could monkey patch String or use Refinment for implementing our own filters.
+- Token should have default value
+- Default values don't support multiline correctly.

+This is some examples of correct TTL syntaxes :

+With %%TOKEN%% :
+- filters alone : %%NAME.capitalize%%
+- stacked filters alone : %%SURNAME.upcase.reverse%%
+- token only with default value : %%TOTO(default value)%%
+- token only : %%NAME%%
+- with filters with default value : %%TOTO.downcase(default value static)%%
+- stacked filters with default value : %%SURNAME.upcase.reverse(default)%%

+with {{TOKEN}} :
+- filters alone: {{NAME.capitalize}}
+- stacked filters alone : {{SURNAME.upcase.reverse}}
+- token only with default value : {{TOTO(default value)}}
+- token only : {{NAME}}
+- with filters with default value : {{TOTO.downcase(default value static)}}
+- stacked filters with default value : {{SURNAME.upcase.reverse(default)}}

 ## Usage

-Thot is already a library for you usage and a CLI.
+Thot is a library for you usage AND a CLI tool.

 ###  Ruby Library usage